ubuntu-dev/Vivaldi/README.md

   functions, Vivaldi arguments are accessed via `vv_get_arg`.
 Register it in `vv_init_lib` by calling `vv_add_method(my_type, method_name, my_C_method,
   expected_arg_count)`.

-Caveat: all `init` functions, even if they take zero or one arguments, can't be defined as monops or binops!
-This is because they're special, and are passed as arguments to `vv_new_type` instead of via `vv_add_method`, because they're needed to instantiate the Vivalid type.

 * To read or write Vivaldi variables, call `vv_let`, `vv_write`, or `vv_read` as
   appropriate.